 Newcastle Cathedral Goes Contactless

-Newcastle Cathedral has now gone contactless as part of a nationwide pilot scheme to encourage visitors to contribute towards the cost of maintaining Britain’s historic Cathedrals.
+Newcastle Cathedral has become one of the first churches in the UK to accept donations through contactless payments.
+It forms part of a nationwide pilot scheme to encourage visitors to contribute towards the cost of maintaining Britain’s historic cathedrals.

-The Church of England’s most northerly Cathedral is among the first to trial the ‘tap-and-pay’ digital technology.
-A standing terminal was installed on 20 December 2017 at the west end of the Cathedral adjacent to the existing cash donation box to create a designated ‘donation station’ point.
-The terminal is capable of securely processing payments of £5 per transaction when touched with an eligible card (Visa and Mastercard) or phone with Apple Pay or Android Pay.
+A standing terminal was installed in December 2017 at the west end of the Cathedral, adjacent to the existing cash donation box to create a designated ‘donation station’ point.
+The terminal securely processes payments of £5 per transaction when touched with an eligible card (Visa and Mastercard) or phone with Apple Pay or Android Pay.

 The terminals, provided by GoodBox, are already in place in the Natural History Museum, where donations have been up 20 per cent since they were installed in June.
 The National Portrait Gallery is also beginning a trial in the near future.